 Portland, OR – The Civic is a 261-unit condominium development located six blocks from downtown Portland with access to a major bus and light rail line.
 The Gerding/Edlen Development Company chose to exclude parking for 24 units to test demand for car-free living.
 All 24 units sold plus residents benefit from a rental car-sharing agreement.

-Need assistance? iCommute staff are available to provide free support and tools to help developers integrate customized TDM components into their projects.
+Need assistance? iCommute staff are available to provide support and tools to help developers integrate customized TDM components into their projects.
 For more information, call 511 and say “iCommute” or email iCommute@sandag.org.

 Compass Card is the smart card that stores your transit pass and makes riding transit easy.
 Purchase or reload your Compass Card at all Albertsons stores throughout San Diego County.